Drink em' if you got em' - cannabis infused beer

 Cheap and Tasty

 There’s wine connoisseurs so why can’t there be beer connoisseurs?
 The same ol’stuff can start to taste bland and boring after a while.
 That’s what appears to have happened to Canadians in the 80’s as they realized there’s more than just Molson Canadian.
 Outside of Canada there were beers that had more taste and texture with other good qualities as well.
-This is arguably what started the development of craft breweries.
+This is arguably what started the development of craft beer market.
 If we’re good at drinking the stuff you darn bet we’re good at making it too!

 A different kind of wobbly-pop